kaurTanbir/expression-evaluator/README.md

     SAMPLE: "2.5 + ( 3.5 - ( 3 ^ 1 ) * ( 20 * -2 )"

+##### BUGS FIXED
+given expression to find quotient gives a rounded result. given expression to find the power of the number gives a rounded result.

 #### VERSION 0.6 [NESTED PARENTHESIS]